-What I began to understand however, that as the first generation of women to go into menopause in the context of the modern fitness and sporting industries, the dieting industry and our exposure to food-advertising over decades, it’s little wonder that we get confused.
-But herein lies the problem – many of these messages are not designed for our changing hormonal environment in menopause.
+As the first generation of women to go into menopause in the context of the modern fitness and sporting industries, the dieting industry and our constant exposure to food-advertising over the past few decades, it’s little wonder that we get confused.
+But herein lies the problem – many of the popular food messages are not researched against women’s health and our changing hormonal environment during menopause.
 Especially when it comes to carbohydrates.
-If you haven’t made the connection between your hot flush frequency and severity and the type of carbohydrates you are eating, then please read on!”
+So if you haven’t made the connection between your hot flush frequency and severity and the type of carbohydrates you are eating, then please read on!”

 Our endocrine system – the pancreas, thyroid, parathyroid and adrenal glands – is a complex system.
 These glands produce and regulate many of the hormones that help your body function every minute of every day.
 And they all work in harmony because they all ‘talk’ to each other.
 It’s because of this connection that we arrive in menopause and we experience so many symptoms that can be linked to our heart, our muscles, our thyroid, our stress levels, our pituitary function, joint health and more!
 Most women don’t understand that the symptoms that suddenly come on during menopause, such as sore joints, changing gut and cardiac health, increased anxiety, mood swings, sore muscles, night sweats, insomnia and hot flushes are all connected.
 But there’s another reason too – we are a unique generation in that we have had a lot of stress throughout our lives, not only emotional, but also physical stress from not sleeping, changing food choices and for many of us, we’ve come through the fitness and sports industries, so we have done a lot of exercise which also increases the internal physical stress on muscles and joints.
 Add to this the hormonal changes in menopause and not sleeping, our inflammation increases inside our body.
 The result for many of us, is changing heat regulation too – and our food choices have a lot to do with this too.